Retro Tech: From the Analog Past to the Digital Future

 How To Prepare

 Prioritize which memories you'd like to preserve.
-Come prepared with your items and a USB storage device with sufficient space to save your digitizations, or an account with an online storage service (Dropbox, GoogleDrive, etc.).
+Come prepared with your items and a USB storage device or standard sized SD card with sufficient space to save your digitizations, or an account with an online storage service (Dropbox, GoogleDrive, etc.).